 4b) Change site url and home url to http://, database method

-If do not have any website connection at all, you can change the url back to http directly in the database.
+If you can’t get it to work using method 4a, you can change the url back to http directly in the database.

 https://codex.wordpress.org/Changing_The_Site_URL.
 Scroll down to Changing the URL directly in the database, and follow the instructions.